-Next morning was magical.
-I noticed that his home—made out of wood—is surrounded by huge mountains.
+The next morning was magical.
+I noticed that his homemade out of wood — is surrounded by huge mountains.
 The sky was blue and gorgeous.

-We had a nice vegetarian breakfast.
-The vegetables are organic and fresh, unlike to what we get in Mumbai.
+We’d a nice vegetarian breakfast.
+The vegetables are organic and fresh, unlike what we get in Mumbai.
 The village has a small marketplace.
 I was all alone as my friend had some work at his school. so I was moving around the village and turning heads.
 Everyone got to know that someone had come from far away last night.

 The next day was a riverside visit.

 After the riverside visit, I went to meet the people of another nearby village.
 My friend had spoken to some boys out there who took me around.
 I was lucky to meet the village head who was surprised and shocked to me see me there.

 I was told that I was the first guest from far-far away, especially Mumbai.
 The homes of these tribal have skulls of wild buffaloes.
 The more they have, the more they’re prosperous and powerful.
 The village head had the maximum number of skulls.
 It was a beautiful day and at night I’d my delicious vegetarian dinner and went off to sleep early.

 In the dreams, I already reached the village on top of the mountain but it actually happened the next day.

 I was fortunate that my friend arranged for a small car that would take up to the top.
 The temperature was diving and the winds were getting ferocious.
 After a couple of hours of slow-and-steady driving, we reached the village.